sergeytolkachyov/WT-Custom-menu-item-banner-Joomla-plugin/README.md

 # WT Custom menu item banner Joomla plugin
-Custom banners for Joomla menu items like Louis Vuitton website v.
-Adaptive images and adaptive image videos.
+Custom banners for Joomla menu items like Louis Vuitton website.
+Responsive images and videos.
 For output, use the sample code.
 ### Demo video (Russian language)
 [![](https://img.youtube.com/vi/9n15dZML-Qc/0.jpg)](https://www.youtube.com/watch?v=9n15dZML-Qc)
 ## Please note!
 Plugin - does not provide a 1 click solution.
 You make up the banner output yourself!
 Carefully study the sample code below.
 # Plugin features
-- Adaptability of both images and videos is supported.
+- Responsive both images and videos is supported.
 For desktops (desktops, laptops, TV), specify the image in horizontal orientation.
 For mobile devices - vertical.
 - You can specify any number of breakpoints (ranges of screen resolutions for which a particular image or video is used).
 The CSS syntax of @media queries is used.
 - Lazy loading of video files for adaptive video banners.
 The Js script checks whether the specified videos correspond to the screen parameters and loads the desired one.
 # Preparing images for image banners